openaustralia/planningalerts/README.md

 ### Upgrade ruby in staging
 * In the `oaf/infrastructure` repo update `roles/internal/planningalerts/meta/main.yml` to add the new ruby version before the current one.
 The last listed one is the default.
 We don't yet want to change the default
 * Install the new ruby on the server by running `ansible-playbook site.yml -l planningalerts`.
 Remember to set your python virtual environment if you're using that.
-* Deploy new version of the application with upgraded `.ruby-version` to staging by running `bundle exec cap -S stage=test deploy`
+* Deploy new version of the application with upgraded `.ruby-version` to staging by running `bundle exec cap staging deploy`
 * Login to each webserver in turn (as root user).
 Then, `cd /srv/www/staging/current; gem install bundler:1.17.3`
 * Login to each webserver in turn (as deploy user).
 Then `cd /srv/www/staging/current; bundle install --gemfile Gemfile --path /srv/www/staging/shared/bundle --deployment --without development test`.
 This step is necessary if you're upgrading a ruby major version.
 You might be able to skip it if not.
 * Edit `roles/internal/planningalerts/templates/default` to change the ruby version used by passenger for staging